Hashininirasha/Calic/README.md

  ![Screenshot (94)](https://user-images.githubusercontent.com/52965775/93567700-af5cb100-f9ac-11ea-8891-ef22e6a43aab.png)

- Click on file menu add you can select a what calculator you want
+ Click on file menu and you can select a what calculator you want

  ![Screenshot (96)](https://user-images.githubusercontent.com/52965775/93567926-0bbfd080-f9ad-11ea-859e-fcef1eb50a76.png)

+for example if you want add two numbers ;
+  first you enter your first number then click on addition button (+) after you can select your second number finally click on equal button (=)

+ if you want get a sin(90)
+  first press 90 and then press on sin button